bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 **In case there is a common "CORE LIFE FORCE", there is no individual birth or death to be taken very seriously.
 That common "CORE LIFE FORCE" will continue to exist!**

-**Some say this "COMMON CORE LIFE FORCE" is the cause of THE WORLD, namely GOD**.
+**Some say this "COMMON, CORE LIFE FORCE" is the cause of THE WORLD, namely GOD**.